ipwgml/satrain_models/README.md

 The ``satrain_models`` repository consists of two primary components:
     - The ``models`` directory provides specific implementations of machine-learning precipitation retrievals on the ``satrain`` dataset.
-    - The ``satrain_models`` Python package provides shared utility functions and generic implementations of neural network models.
+    - The ``satrain_models`` Python package provides shared utility functions and generic implementations of neural networks or other machine-learning models.
 The code in ``satrain_models`` is intended to be reused across model implementation in ``models`` or in external applications.

 ## Installation